kolendomichal/AI-on-Microsoft-Azure/AI Machine Learning/Azure Cognitive Speech Services.md

    - authorize you program using the copied key
 4. Load your .wav file and run the program

 If you are not using **SDK**, you can also use REST-API method.
-Boilerplate code can be found on official [documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-speech-to-text).
+Boilerplate code can be found in the official [documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-speech-to-text).

 There are two pricing configurations you can choose from: